-- Absorbed dose to water from suitable 60Co beams: direct realization by a water calorimeter. - Air kerma from suitable 192Ir, 137Cs, and 60Co beams: direct realization by graphite-walled, air-filled ionization chambers. - Air kerma from suitable x-ray beams with maximum energies from 10 keV to 300 keV: direct realization by free-air ionization chambers. - Absorbed dose to water from suitable beta emitters: direct realization of absorbed dose to air by an air-ionization extrapolation chamber, then corrected to absorbed dose to water.
+- Air kerma from suitable Ir, Cs, and Co beams: direct realization by graphite-walled, air-filled ionization chambers. - Air kerma from suitable x-ray beams with maximum energies from 10 keV to 300 keV: direct realization by free-air ionization chambers. - Absorbed dose to water from suitable beta emitters: direct realization of absorbed dose to air by an air-ionization extrapolation chamber, then corrected to absorbed dose to water.